SUMMARY CMI

 4. How do I use IMIGRAN MIGRAINE?

-How much to take / use
+How much to take

-Do NOT take more IMIGRAN MIGRAINE tablets, or any other form of IMIGRAN MIGRAINE, if the first dose has not provided any relief from your symptoms.
-You may take your usual headache relief medication provided it does not contain ergotamine or methysergide.
-If you are not sure what to do, ask your doctor or pharmacist.
+Do not take more IMIGRAN MIGRAINE tablets or any other form of IMIGRAN MIGRAINE if the first dose has not provided any relief from your symptoms.

-When to take / use IMIGRAN MIGRAINE
+When to take IMIGRAN MIGRAINE

-If you take your tablet later during the migraine attack it will still work for you.
-DO NOT take your IMIGRAN MIGRAINE tablet before the above symptoms occur.
+Do not take your IMIGRAN MIGRAINE tablet before the above symptoms occur.

 If you use too much IMIGRAN MIGRAINE